Derpitron/inter-derp/CONTRIBUTING.md

 # Contributing to the Inter font project

+**This project is a derivative version of Inter.
+Some parts may be changed from the source.**

 First off, thank you for considering contributing to Inter.
 It's people like you that make the Internet such a great place.